MTBS ISP Cloud

 Run ONU Discovery

 Go to ONUs → Discover, select your OLT and PON port, click Discover Rogue ONUs.
-Any unprovvisioned ONUs on that port appear in the list.
+Any unprovisioned ONUs on that port appear in the list.

 Provision the ONU

 Click Provision next to the discovered ONU.
-Fill in: customer name, service profile (e.g., "20Mbps-PPPoE"), VLAN ID, WAN mode (PPPoE/DHCP/Static), and any PPPoE username/password.
-Click Submit.
+Fill in: customer name, service profile, VLAN ID, WAN mode, and PPPoE credentials.
 A provisioning job is created and runs in the background.

 Verify the Job